Hibby/packetradio-guide/docs/modems/qtsm.md

 It has some compelling features - not only does it natively understand IL2P at a number of different baud and bitrates and modulations, it supports multiple modems, each with a different KISS interface.
 This allows for up to 4 ports with different speeds, protocols and modes in the same channel - a fantastic thing to explore on HF.

 ## Software Set Up

 ### Installation

 If you're using Debian, Ubuntu or a Raspberry Pi it will be easiest if you install [hibby's repo](../repo.md).

-Once you have done that you can install the prerequisites:
+Once you have done that you can install the prerequisites, either search for qtsoundmodem in your [app store](linux.md/#graphical-app-store-frontend):

 `sudo apt install qtsoundmodem`